awootton/knotfreeiot/packets/ReadMe.md

 * Disconnect is the last packet received.

 * Subscribe contains a string ([]byte really) with a channel name, or topic, or address, or source address or domain name.
+Whatever you want to call it.

 * Unsubscribe reverses what Subscribe did.

-* Lookup will return options set during the Subscribe (like an IPv6 address) and also whether any thing is subscribed to this channel.
+* Lookup will return options set during the Subscribe (like an IPv6 address) and also whether anything is subscribed to this channel.

 * Send sends a message or payload (a byte array) to another channel, or topic, or destination address.